How do you measure risk for consumers without long credit histories in the U.S.?

 That’s the question Amitay Kalmar confronted when he founded Boston-based Lendbuzz in 2016.
 Three years later, Lendbuzz is carving out a share of potential auto loan customers by leveraging machine learning and data analytics.
 The startup lender targets foreign-born residents, such as ex-patriots and international students, with limited or no credit histories.
 Rather than use a traditional credit score as a basis to score risk, Lendbuzz uses machine learning algorithms that analyze other indicators such as a borrowers’ educational and employment background, earning potential and cash flow.

-Click here to listen to the full episode of The Roadmap, where Auto Finance Excellence chats with Kalmar about plans for $150 million in freshly raised capital, geographic growth and tech enhancements expected to propel the startup onto the main stage.Like This Post
+So far, the startup auto lender secured $150 million in debt and equity financing and has grown originations to $100 million since the company’s founding.
+Kalmar said Lendbuzz is on track to increase originations 150% in 2019, after tripling volume between 2017 and 2018.
+In this episode of The Roadmap, Auto Finance Excellence chats with Kalmar about plans for the fresh capital, geographic growth and tech enhancements expected to propel the startup onto the main stage.Like This Post